MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Invoke-MgAcceptGroupEvent.md

 Accept the specified event in a user calendar.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaAcceptGroupEvent](/powershell/module/Microsoft.Graph.Beta.Groups/Invoke-MgBetaAcceptGroupEvent?view=graph-powershell-beta)

 ## SYNTAX

 ### AcceptExpanded (Default)